Carvana Co (CVNA): A Deep Dive into Its Performance Potential

 Financial Strength Analysis

 Carvana Co's financial strength indicators present some concerning insights about the company's balance sheet health.
-The company's interest coverage ratio of 0 positions it worse than 0% of 978 companies in the Vehicles & Parts industry.
+The company's interest coverage ratio of 0 positions it worse than 0% of 986 companies in the Vehicles & Parts industry.
 This ratio highlights potential challenges the company might face when handling its interest expenses on outstanding debt.
-The company's Altman Z-Score is just 1, which is below the distress zone of 1.81.
+The company's Altman Z-Scoreis just 1.01, which is below the distress zone of 1.81.
 This suggests that the company may face financial distress over the next few years.
 Additionally, the company's low cash-to-debt ratio at 0.07 indicates a struggle in handling existing debt levels.

 Profitability Analysis